What are the responsibilities and job description for the Lead Human Resources Specialist position at DC Department of Human Resources?

 Other Significant Facts

-Collective Bargaining Unit: This position is not covered under a collective bargaining unit.
+Collective Bargaining Unit (Non-Union): This position is not covered under a collecting bargaining agreement.

 EEO Statement: The District of Columbia Government is an Equal Opportunity Employer.
 All qualified candidates will receive consideration without regard to race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, family responsibilities, matriculation, physical handicap, or political affiliation.